Vitalic66/Victron-Pi4-pwm-fan-control/README.md

 Do the installation at your own risk.
 I'm not responsible for any damages by setting up the necessary things wrong.

 Installation of RPi.GPIO:

-- open a ssh terminal session to the Pi4 running VenusOS
+open a ssh terminal session to the Pi4 running VenusOS and enter:
-- enter:

   opkg update

   opkg install python3-dev

   opkg install packagegroup-core-buildessential

   opkg install pip3

   pip3 install RPi.GPIO

 Edit the temperatures in the pwm_fan_control.py to your needs.